ddeel/alpha/NewestREADME.md

 Using the file explorer, go to the **Redfish-Interface-Emulator** folder, select and copy all the files using ```Control-A``` and ```Control-C```, then go to the **Swordfish** folder and paste all the files into it using ```Control-V```.

-#### (3) Install the Python packages that are required by the emulator.
+#### (3) Activate the virtualenv environment and install the Python packages that are required by the emulator.

-In the command prompt window, enable the virtualenv environment in the **Swordfish** folder and install the Python packages required by the emulator by entering the following commands:
+In the command prompt window, activate the virtualenv environment in the **Swordfish** folder and install the Python packages required by the emulator by entering the following commands:

 ```
 cd Swordfish